 Mitochondria are found in the cells of animals, humans, plants and fungi.
 While they are primarily known for converting energy from food to energy for biological processes, mitochondria are deeply involved in several other activities that enable cells to function efficiently to help you keep your body healthy.
 Here are the five key roles that mitochondria play in cellular health, and what can happen when these functions are disturbed:

-1. Production of ATPMitochondria produce 90% of the energy our body needs to function by converting chemical energy from nutrients to ATP.
+- Production of ATP – Mitochondria produce 90% of the energy our body needs to function by converting chemical energy from nutrients to ATP.
 During cellular respiration, another chemical called NADH is produced, which is then used by enzymes to generate ATP in the form of chemical bonds.
 The production of ATP is essential to help the body function properly.
 Without energy, your cells and your body suffer.
 Dysfunction from lack of ATP can contribute to a variety of health concerns, including but not limited to: Alzheimer’s, Parkinson’s, Lou Gehrig’s disease, diabetes, cancer, and several types of mitochondrial disease.